Herter's Ammo Review: Is It Any Good? That Depends...

 The most obvious question is also the most difficult to answer, unfortunately.
 Is the ammo any good?
 Probably, yes.

-Principally, we’ve found that most of Herter’s ammo is now produced by the Olin Corporation, AKA Winchester.
-This is especially true of handgun ammo and shotshells.
+Principally, we’ve found that most of Herter’s ammo is now produced by the Olin Corporation, aka Winchester.
+This is especially true of Herter’s handgun ammo and shotshells.

 Winchester is, of course, great!
 They make excellent ammo that hunters, target shooters, and those looking to defend themselves can depend on.

 There has only been one recall or major issue associated with Herter’s Winchester-produced ammo, and that was due to a powder issue that wasn’t really Winchester’s fault.
-Many people report getting rounds of Herter’s ammo with a Winchester headstamp, and this ammo is likely to be great.
+Many people report getting Herter’s ammo with Winchester headstamps.
+Such ammo is likely to be great.

-The problem is, Winchester isn’t the only manufacturer that produces Herter’s ammo, and since Herter’s is effectively a reseller label for other brands, it’s impossible to know what exactly you’re getting without checking the headstamps on the case.
-Which you can’t do online and often can’t do in-store either.
+The problem is that Winchester isn’t the only manufacturer which produces Herter’s ammo – and since Herter’s is effectively a reseller label for other brands, it’s impossible to know what exactly you’re getting without checking the headstamp on the case (which you can’t do online, and often can’t do in-store, either).

 What does this mean?

-Unfortunately, without being able to verify any contract info (all of which is non-public) or being able to see where Herter’s ammo is coming from, it's impossible to say how good the ammo actually is.
-You’ll never know exactly what’s in the box until you shoot it, and even then, you might not be able to tell, depending on the headstamp.
+Unfortunately, without being able to verify any contract info (all of which is non-public) or being able to see where specific Herter’s ammo is coming from, it's impossible to say how good the ammo actually is.
+You’ll never know exactly what’s in the box until you shoot it – and even then, you might not be able to tell, depending on the headstamp.

-All in all, some Herter’s ammo is likely to be made by Winchester, which means you’re getting good stuff, but with other ammo being made or imported by other mystery brands, in many cases from overseas, it’s difficult to confirm the quality of the ammo overall.
+All in all, some Herter’s ammo is likely to be made by Winchester, which means you’re getting good stuff.
+But with other ammo being made or imported by other mystery brands, in many cases from overseas, it’s difficult to confirm the quality of the ammo beforehand.

 Pros and Cons of Herter’s Ammunition

-There are some upsides to the Herter’s brand, but there are some issues to look out for as well.
-Here’s the basic rundown.
+There are some upsides to the Herter’s brand.
+There are some issues to look out for as well.
+Here’s the quick rundown.

 Pros

-- Much of Herter’s-branded ammo is made by Winchester (good quality)
+• Much Herter’s brand ammo is made by Winchester (good quality)

-- Handgun, shotgun, and rifle ammo are available
+• Handgun, shotgun, and rifle ammo are all available

-- Shotgun slugs have very consistent velocity in our testing and matched closely to the FPS rating on the box
+• Shotgun slugs exhibited very consistent velocity in our testing, and matched closely to the fps rating on the box

 Cons

-- Supply shortages have a greater impact on resellers like Herter’s because brands focus on their own offerings first before fulfilling contracted work
+• Supply shortages have a greater impact on resellers like Herter’s because brands typically focus on their own offerings before fulfilling contracted work

 Which Calibers Are Available?

-The ammo offerings from Herter’s tend to vary, so it's difficult to say what is available or to find things in stock reliably.
-If you’re looking for a specific loading that you or your gun especially like, we recommend trying Winchester ammo (Winchester White Box specifically) because it’s very likely the same stuff you’ll find in boxes of Herter’s.
+The ammo offerings from Herter’s tend to vary, so it's difficult to say what is available or reliably find things in stock.
+If you’re looking for a specific loading that you or your gun especially like, we recommend trying Winchester ammo (Winchester USA specifically).
+It’s very likely the same stuff you’ll find in boxes of Herter’s.

-This is especially true for more common calibers in the USA like:
+This is especially true for more common calibers in the US, such as:

-You can also check out all of the Winchester ammo offerings out there if you’re looking for something else or a bulk pack of target ammo for any of the above.
+You can check out all of our Winchester ammo in stock if you’re looking for something else. or a bulk pack of target ammo for any of the above.

-Herter’s has a fascinating history that goes back to the Great Depression era when George Leonard Herter turned his father’s dry goods into a mail-order operation similar to Sears & Roebuck, Montgomery Ward, and others of the era.
+Herter’s has a fascinating history that goes back to the Great Depression when George Leonard Herter turned his father’s dry goods store into a mail-order operation similar to Sears & Roebuck, Montgomery Ward, and others during the era.

-Herter, out of personal interest and experience, decided to focus on big-ticket hunting and fishing items in his catalog and would go on to open retail locations that would go on to inspire some little-known names like Cabela’s and Bass Pro Shops.
+Herter, out of personal interest and experience, decided to focus on big-ticket hunting and fishing items in his catalog, and would go on to open retail locations that inspired some little-known names like Cabela’s and Bass Pro Shops.

-Like many mail-order operations, Herter’s then struggled through the 1970s before finally going bankrupt in 1981.
-From there, the brand bounced around a bit until being bought out by Cabela’s, and thus the Herter’s name became a reseller brand sold in Cabela’s and Bass Pro Shop stores.
+Like many mail-order operations, Herter’s struggled through the 1970s.
+It went bankrupt in 1981.
+From there, the brand bounced around a bit until being bought out by Cabela’s.
+Thus the Herter’s name became a reseller brand featured in Cabela’s and Bass Pro Shop stores.

-Today, Herter’s ammo is primarily sold in-store and is manufactured by a variety of different major ammo manufacturers.
-Most marked with the “made in the USA” label come from Winchester, but there may be others making “Herter’s” ammo as well.
+Today, Herter’s ammo is manufactured by a variety of different major companies and primarily sold in stores.
+Most of it marked with the “Made in the USA” label comes from Winchester, but foreign companies have been known to make “Herter’s” ammo as well.

 Frequently Asked Questions About Herter’s Ammo

-Herter’s ammo is made in facilities owned and run by other manufacturers, though the brand’s headquarters is in Syndey, Nebraska.
+Herter’s ammo is made in facilities owned and run by other manufacturers, though the brand’s headquarters is in Sidney, Nebraska.

 Are Herter's shotgun shells any good?